 5. Blocked or Leaking Ducts

-Not only does a leaking duct reduce the airflow, but it can also impact your home’s air quality by sucking up dirt and other pollutants.
-Moreover, it can result in energy wastage, causing your electricity bills to soar.
+Not only does a leaking duct reduce the airflow, but it can also impact your home air quality by sucking up dirt and other pollutants.
+Moreover, it can result in energy wastage, causing your bills to soar.
 You would know you have a blocked or leaking duct problem if you notice uneven cooling, dust in the air, or your ductwork looks twisted.

+You can contact a professional or inspect the ductwork yourself.
+Look for cracks and holes.
+Most leaks are where the two ducts are joined; you can place your hand near those joints to feel the air.
 After finding the leaks, use foil-faced tape or a mastic air duct sealant.
 Duct sealant is a better option than tape.
 It is a sticky substance that you apply to the holes and gaps, and it hardens after drying.

-6. Vents Blockage
+6. Vent Blockage

 If you feel no air is blowing from vents in your house, vent blockage is most likely to be the issue.
 You might be blocking your air vents unknowingly; a piece of furniture might be in front and blocking the airflow, or you might have closed some vents on a chilly day and forgotten to open them again.